 Peter and his family are interested in natural history – he loves being outside and enjoy walking with his dog and running, having previously completed three London Marathons.

 Since retiring, as well as becoming a Parent Governor at the School, he has qualified as a Football Association level 1 Coach.
 He is the Manager for a Truro City Youth Football team (10 of the players are from Penair School including his son) as well as being a Community Football Coach.

 Within the extent of his role and influence, he will endeavour to ensure that all young people attending Penair School are given the best opportunity for success.

-Marie has always lived in Cornwall, and currently works for BT Cornwall managing a team that provides payroll and HR Administration Services to Cornwall Council directorates, schools and associated employers.
+Marie has always lived in Cornwall, and currently works for Cornwall Council managing a team that provides payroll and HR Administration Services to Cornwall Council directorates, schools and associated employers.
 As part of her role Marie is familiar with the School Teachers Pay and Conditions Document, as well as the terms and conditions for support staff in schools.

 During her career Marie has undertaken many courses, including the Certificate in Personnel Practice, and an HNC in Business and Finance.
 She is currently in the final year of studying for a Foundation Degree in Payroll Management.

 Marie is married to Andrew, and they have 2 daughters, the elder of whom is at Penair.

 Marie has been a Parent Governor since March 2014, and has recently been appointed as Chair of the Raising Achievement Committee; Marie is also Penair’s nominated Safeguarding and Child in Care Governor.

 Marie believes that all pupils are capable of achieving great things within the right environment and support system, and if they are given the right opportunities.
 Marie would like to ensure that all children receive not only the very best education but also leave the school as “well-rounded” individuals.